 - In accordance with the national charter, there is a one-time membership fee for new members of the USM KAO chapter of $50.
 This fee includes a one-year subscription to the journal Interdisciplinary Environmental Review, KAO pin, certificate, honor cord for graduation, and the induction ceremony.

-- Invitation to join KAO comes from DES faculty and is based on academic achievement (as determined by GPA) and citizenship, which is open to all DES majors and any student pursuing a minor offered by DES.
+- Formal invitation to join KAO comes from ESP faculty and is based on academic achievement (as determined by GPA) and citizenship, which is open to all ESP majors and any student pursuing a minor offered by ESP.
 For additional information, consult the chapter's bylaws.

 - The election of new officers occurs in September followed by the annual induction ceremony in October (view the program from the initial induction ceremony).
 KAO also sponsors a speakers series with recognized leaders speaking on contemporary environmental issues and an Earth Day service project.